-90853 Group psychotherapy (a group composed of patients, only) with either the same, or similar issues or conditions • Family therapy is most often used to help treat a patient's problem that is affecting the entire family/caregiver(s).
+- Family therapy is most often used to help treat a patient's problem that is affecting the entire family/caregiver(s).
 Family dynamics as they relate to the patient's mental status and/or behavior should be the focus of the sessions.
 Attention should be given to the impact the condition has on the family and the patient, with therapy aimed at improving interactions between the patient and family member(s)/caregiver(s).
-Family psychotherapy must be composed of at least two family members.
-90839 Psychotherapy for crisis; first 60 minutes; face-to-face with patient Documentation for family therapy must include the diagnosis, symptoms, functional status, mental/developmental status, treatment plan, prognosis, and progress.
-The time spent rendering the services, family communication and dynamics (verbal or non-verbal) and how the patient and family is or has benefited from therapy in reaching goals, must also be included.
-90840 Psychotherapy for crisis; each additional 30 minutes; after the first 60 minutes of services is rendered; face-to-face with patient.
-Medi-Cal's examples of family therapy include Child-parent psychotherapy (ages 0 through 5), Parent-child interactive therapy (ages 2 through 12), and Cognitive-behavioral couple therapy for adults.
-Medi-Cal provides reimbursement for family psychotherapy for a maximum of 50 minutes, per therapy session, per day, when the patient is not present (90846), and a maximum of 110 minutes, per session, per day, for family therapy when the patient is present (90847).
-Although Medi-Cal guidelines provided maximum time requirements for services, it did not provide minimum time requirements for services.
+Family psychotherapy must be composed of at least two family members. - Documentation for family therapy must include the diagnosis, symptoms, functional status, mental/developmental status, treatment plan, prognosis, and progress.
+The time spent rendering the services, family communication and dynamics (verbal or non-verbal) and how the patient and family is or has benefited from therapy in reaching goals, must also be included. - Medi-Cal's examples of family therapy include Child-parent psychotherapy (ages 0 through 5), Parent-child interactive therapy (ages 2 through 12), and Cognitive-behavioral couple therapy for adults. - Medi-Cal provides reimbursement for family psychotherapy for a maximum of 50 minutes, per therapy session, per day, when the patient is not present (90846), and a maximum of 110 minutes, per session, per day, for family therapy when the patient is present (90847).
+Although Medi-Cal guidelines provided maximum time requirements for these services, it did not provide minimum time requirements for services.
 Verification on if there is an allowable minimum time requirement, must be made with insurance carriers.

-• Medi-Cal does not define separate guidelines for the billing of multiple-family group therapy.
+Medi-Cal does not define separate guidelines for the billing of multiple-family group therapy.
 This can indicate that the guidelines for group therapy pertain to multiple-family group therapy as well.
 Insurance carrier verification is advised.
-Multiple-family group therapy (90849) cannot be reported on the same day as family therapy (90846, 90847). • Documentation requirements for both group and multi-family group therapy include, but are not limited to, documentation in each patient's medical record, a start and stop time of the session, primary focus of the therapy session, summarization of the clinical intervention used, and whether the patient (for group therapy) and the patient and/or family members (for multiple-family group therapy) participated and how they participated.
+Multiple-family group therapy (90849) cannot be reported on the same day as family therapy (90846, 90847).
+Documentation requirements for both group and multi-family group therapy include, but are not limited to, documentation in each patient's medical record, a start and stop time of the session, primary focus of the therapy session, summarization of the clinical intervention used, and whether the patient (for group therapy) and the patient and/or family members (for multiple-family group therapy) participated and how they participated.
 Personal and group dynamics, the patient's current clinical status, and progress of the patient or the group should also be included.
 Interactive complexity (90785) can be reported with psychotherapy services except for group therapy (90849) and psychotherapy for crisis (90839, 90840).
 Not all group services may not be eligible for reimbursement at FQHCs/RHCs.
 Verification with insurance carriers is required.
 Psychotherapy for crisis cannot be reported with any other mental health service on the same day.
 Documentation requirements include, but are not limited to, the time spent rendering the service, a mental status examination with functional status, and that the patient presented in a high level of distress with a complex or life-threatening problem (specificity needed) that required immediate attention.